-Voluntary Service Overseas (VSO) is a global organisation that battles poverty with the care and dedication of volunteers.
+Voluntary Service Overseas (VSO) is a global organization that battles poverty with the care and dedication of volunteers.
 VSO volunteers meet with local partners to develop health facilities, education services, and earning opportunities.
 Because people are at the center of everything they do, VSO fights to give voices to those living in poverty.

 “We knew we had to implement a proper hot desking program,” said Amaraghosha Carter, Head of International Information Technology for VSO.
 “We needed a way to reduce the number of desks we had, bringing our employee to desk ratio closer to 2:1.”